The Pennsylvania Vegetable Marketing and Research Program (PVMRP) is a state-wide marketing order

 How is greenhouse area counted?

 High tunnel production is considered greenhouse production.
-Only greenhouse or high tunnel space used to grow a vegetable crop to maturity (like tomato fruit or lettuce) is counted.
+Only greenhouse or high tunnel space used to grow a vegetable crop to maturity (like tomato, pepper or cucumber fruit or lettuce) is counted.
 Space used to grow transplants for field use is not counted.

 Is payment mandatory?

 Yes.
 Department of Agriculture regulations require all growers who grow one or more acres of vegetables for sale (or 1,000 sq. ft. of more of greenhouse vegetables) to pay the annual assessment.

 Is this same as the Vegetable Growers Association?

 No, the Pennsylvania Vegetable Growers Association (or PVGA) is the statewide trade association for vegetable, potato and berry growers where membership is purely voluntary.
 They focus on grower education events and resources as well as government affairs although they do cooperate with the Program to help fund vegetable research.